-Dodonaea viscosa, the Sticky Hop Bush, is a tall multi-stemmed shrub reaching a height of four metres.
-The leaves are linear, sticky with a margin that may be entire, slightly wavy and slightly toothed.
+Dodonaea viscosa, the Sticky Hop Bush, is a tall multi-stemmed shrub reaching a height of usually 4 metres (possibly 8 metres but uncommonly) with a spread to about 2 metres.

 The Sticky Hop Bush has attractive foliage and fruits.
 In fact many Hop Bushes have horticultural potential but unfortunately very few species are in general cultivation.

 This Editor has successfully grown these plants (at a previous residence) as front-garden shrubs on a sandy soil in southern Sydney.
 Regular pruning resulted in plants having a dense, almost hedge-like foliage.
 It could be trialled as a hedge plant.

 This species is hardy once established.
 Plant in a well-drained soil in a sunny spot.
 It is often sold by local native nurseries and ‘bushcare/council’ nurseries.
 It is used in bushland regeneration revegetation projects.